 In addition, pursuant to Belgian law and our articles of association, we must allocate an amount of 5% of our Belgian GAAP annual net profit to a legal reserve in its stand-alone statutory accounts, until the legal reserve amounts to 10% of our share capital.
-Our legal reserve currently does not meet this requirement nor will it meet the requirement at the time of the completion of this offering, as it is still being formed and as we have not yet allocated any results for Titan America (which is a recently incorporated company).
+Our legal reserve currently does not meet this requirement nor will it meet the requirement at the time of the completion of this offering.
 Accordingly, 5% of our Belgian GAAP annual net profit during future years will need to be allocated to the legal reserve, further limiting our ability to pay out dividends to our shareholders.